nystudio107/craft-transcoder/README.md

 **Note**: This plugin may become a paid add-on when the Craft Plugin store becomes available.

+## Requirements

+This plugin requires Craft CMS 3.0.0-RC1 or later.

 ## Installation

 To install Transcoder, follow these steps: